aluxian/Messenger-for-Desktop/README.md

 *Portable:*

 1. Download [whatsie-x.x.x-win32-portable.zip][LR]
-2. Extract the zip and run the app
+2. Extract the zip wherever you want (e.g. a flash drive) and run the app from there
 3. Done!
 The app will NOT update automatically, but you can still check for updates

 ### Linux